pygumby/typescript-the-complete-developers-guide-2022/notes.md

 - public (default): This method can be called anywhere, anytime.
 - private: This method can only be called by other methods in this class.
 - protected: This method can be called by other methods in this class or by other methods in child classes.

+## Export Statements in TypeScript (Section 09, Lecture 58)

+- Convention in TypeScript is to never use `export default` statements.